 “Forgive me, I don’t dare even guess.
 Let me tell you later, when I’m certain.”

-“We agreed to honesty,” Christophe looks at her mistrustfully.
+“We agreed to honesty,” Christopher looks at her mistrustfully.

 “That’s why I don’t want to assume incorrect possibilities.
 It’s better to tell the truth later.”